-Commercial Property consists of any property which can be used for commercial purposes which generate income such as retail shops, office spaces, food courts, cineplex, parking structures, conference plazas, warehouses, factories, IT Data Centres, & other shops.
-They are different from property that may be used for residential or agricultural purposes that although may generate income, are primarily developed for personal, not industrial or commercial use.
+Commercial property includes any property that can be used for business and income generating purposes such as retail stores, office spaces, food courts, cineplex, parking structures, conference spaces, warehouses, factories, computer data centers and other stores.
+They differ from property that can be used for residential or agricultural purposes which, while likely to generate income, is primarily developed for personal and not industrial or commercial use.

-From an investment point of view, there are several advantages of investing in a commercial property than a residential property in India.
-They include:
+From an investment perspective, there are several advantages to investing in a commercial property over a residential property in India.
+They understand:

-- Commercial properties are generally developed after a lot of research.
-The developer takes into account things like cost of land acquisition, construction and other costs to derive their profit margins.
-The property is thus generally at a location that is easily accessible and well connected, amid a catchment area with few competing projects.
+- Commercial properties are usually developed after much research.
+The developer takes into account things like the cost of acquiring the land, construction, and other costs to calculate their profit margins.
+The property is therefore generally located in an easily accessible and well connected location, in the middle of a catchment area with few competing projects.

-- It is easier to lease commercial property for longer duration to corporates creating stable, assured rental income for life.
+- It is easier to rent a commercial building for a longer period of time to companies that create stable rental income that is guaranteed for life.

-- A large office space can be divided into smaller sections if need be, ensuring financial viability of the investment.
+- A large office space can be divided into smaller sections if necessary, ensuring the financial viability of the investment.

-- The return on investment on a commercial property is generally between 9-21%, while for most residential property investments the returns are 1-3%.
+- The return on investment for a commercial property is typically between 9% and 21%, while for most residential real estate investments, the returns are 1% to 3%.

-Speaking specifically about the Real Estate Sector in the National Capital Region, the residential property rates are stuck at the 2013-2014 levels.
-There is massive inventory with the developers with some reports suggesting it might take over 4 years for the inventory to clear.
+Speaking specifically of the real estate sector in the National Capital Region, residential property rates are stuck at 2013-2014 levels.
+There is a massive inventory with the developers with some reports suggesting that the inventory could take over 4 years to clear.

-The commercial property sector meanwhile is faring much better with prices up nearly 45% from 2013 levels and vacancy rate below 5% in many micro pockets in Gurgaon.
-The demand of office space from corporates, ITeS, and retail are the key drivers of this phenomenon.
+The commercial real estate sector is doing much better with prices up almost 45% from 2013 levels and a vacancy rate below 5% in many micro-pockets of Gurgaon.
+The demand for office space from companies, ITeS and retail are the main drivers of this phenomenon.

-Residential property is should be the property one buys for their own personal needs.
-Various types of residential properties include Villas, Apartments, Luxury Condominiums, Bungalows, or plots of land which one plans to develop later.
-Generally, a person buys residential property only once or twice in their lifetime.
-Hence one should take their time researching about the property and do so with a clear picture of their current and future requirements in their minds.
+Residential property should be the property that one buys for personal needs.
+Different types of residential properties include villas, apartments, luxury condominiums, bungalows or plots of land that are considered to be developed later.
+Typically, a person only buys residential property once or twice in their lifetime.
+Therefore, one should take one’s time to research the property and do so with a clear picture of their current and future needs in their mind.